 38. Make a groovy smoothie.
 Cut 2 ripe bananas into chunks.
 Add banana chunks, 1 cup unsweetened whole strawberries, 8-ounces vanilla low-fat yogurt, and 3/4 cup milk into a blender and mix for one minute.

-39. Make an astronaut snack.
+39. Mix an astronaut snack.
 Use what you have in your pantry: pretzel sticks, popcorn, raisins, Cheerios, nuts.
 Place in a plastic bag and shake.
 Then, pretend that you're blasting off into space!

 42. Play a game of marbles.

-43. Play with wooden blocks.
+43. Built with wooden blocks.

 48. Do puzzles.